smeredith/smeredith.github.io/_drafts/replace-onenote-with-github.md

 To insert an image on a page, I upload the image to the same folder as the markdown file, and give it the same base filename as the markdown file, with a number at the end if there are multiple images.
 So `filename.md` might embed `filename-1.jpg` and `filename-2.jpg`.
-I experimented with putting all the images in a separate folder, but now I prefer them together with base file.
+I experimented with putting all the images in a separate folder, but I prefer them together with base file.

 The markdown syntax for inserting an image is:
 ```
 ![](filename.jpg)
 ```
-However, if you need to change the size of the image, you need to use HTML syntax:
+However, if you need to change the size of the image, you need to use HTML syntax instead:
 ```
 <img src="filename.jpg" width="500" />
 ```